danielan987/advanced_nasa_weather_forecast_app/README.md

 As long as the forecasted values on the trip's date don't move above or below the dashed lines that indicate the weather isn't ideal, users can be confident that they do not have to worry about the weather for their trip.

 The full historical weather data from 1980 to today for that location is also visualized.
 This historical data is decomposed to visualize the general trend without the fluctuations.
-It is also decomposed to visualize how seasonality impacts this location's weather.
+So users can recognize if the weather is getting better or worse over the decades or staying the same.
+The historical data is also decomposed to visualize how seasonality impacts this location's weather.
 Specifically, how much the weather data fluctuates based on the day of the year.

 ### Developer Guide